mit-han-lab/torchquantum/README.md

 - [ ] Support more gates
 - [ ] Support compile a unitary with descriptions to speedup training
 - [ ] Support other measurements other than analytic method
+- [ ] In einsum support multiple qubit sharing one letter.
+So that more than 26 qubit can be simulated.

 ## Dependencies
 - Python >= 3.7